Learn-Build-Teach/deals-for-devs/README.md

 <!-- ALL-CONTRIBUTORS-BADGE:END -->

-**The best deals and giveaways for developers**

-Get upcoming and ongoing deals sent straight to your inbox every month!
+An application to send upcoming and ongoing deals straight to your inbox every month!

 ## Getting Started